• facebook

 Conclusion

-Creating a Shared mailbox is a straightforward process that can be easily accomplished using the Admin Center.
-Shared mailboxes are typically used by individuals working toward common goals and often contain critical data.
-It’s essential to regularly back up all the information stored in these mailboxes.
+Creating a Shared mailbox is straightforward and can be quickly conducted using the Admin Center.
+Shared mailboxes are often used by individuals working towards the same goal, and without a doubt, they contain some crucial data.
+It is necessary to back up all its information at regular intervals.
 When you take a backup of Office 365 mailboxes, you should be cautious that you backup the shared mailbox.
 Kernel Office 365 Backup and Restore software is one such tool that mainly takes the backup of Office 365 mailboxes, including shared mailboxes.

 Q- How to Create a Shared Calendar in Office 365?